Inspirational Quotes For Kids To Support Their Mental Health

 - "The way to get started is to quit talking and begin doing." –Walt Disney

-Older children and teens may start thinking about their lives in new ways, including their futures, who they are, and who they want to be, and how to become the best version of themselves.
+Older children and teens may start thinking about their lives in new ways, and teen therapy can offer a supportive space as they consider their futures, who they are, and who they want to be.
+This period of identity formation and future planning can bring both excitement and uncertainty.
 Older kids may need inspiration to understand that the future belongs to them and that they already possess the inner power to shape it.

 Quotes about growing up and independence